South Korea concludes talks with US to release Korean workers arrested in immigration raid: Official

 South Korean President Lee Jae Myung had ordered all-out efforts on Saturday to swiftly respond to the arrests.

-South Korea has recently reached a major trade deal with the US, which includes a US$350 billion fund to help Korean companies enter the US market.

-US President Donald Trump may visit South Korea in October for the gathering of the Asia-Pacific Economic Cooperation event, CNN reported on Saturday, citing three Trump administration officials.

-The South Korean official on Sunday said the government will seek ways to improve the visa system of Korean workers traveling to the US to “prevent a similar incident”.
+Kang said on Sunday the government will seek ways to improve the visa system of Korean workers traveling to the US to “prevent a similar incident”.

 A video released by US Immigration and Customs Enforcement showed Asian workers shackled at the wrists, waist, and ankles getting on a bus after the raid, which involved a helicopter and armoured vehicles.